-Maryland collects income taxes from its residents utilizing eight tax brackets.
-For single, married filing separately, dependent taxpayers or fiduciaries:
+Maryland collects income taxes from its residents utilizing 8 tax brackets.
+For single, married filing separately, or dependent taxpayers or fiduciaries, the rates are:

-Nonresidents are subject to a special nonresident tax rate of 1.25 percent, in addition to the state income tax rate.
+Nonresidents are subject to a special nonresident tax rate of 1.25%, in addition to the state income tax rate.

 Residents of Maryland must file state tax forms by April 15 or the next business day if that date falls on a weekend or holiday.

-Baltimore and Maryland's 23 counties levy local "piggyback" income taxes at rates between 1.25 percent and 3.20 percent of Maryland taxable income.
+Baltimore and Maryland's 23 counties levy local "piggyback" income taxes at rates between 1.25% and 3.20% of Maryland taxable income.
 Local officials set the rates, and the revenue is returned to the local governments quarterly.

 Local income taxes are withheld and collected on the same forms as state income taxes.